HollyM021980/DnDCharacterSheet/README.md

   - [] Generate db model
   - [] Seed database
   - [] Create controller
+- [] Filter main index page by public sheets, show only subset of fields
+  - [] On main index page add ability to view a specific character sheet
+  - [] On main index page, allow edit on view page if belongs to user logged in
+  - [] Both of the above will navigate to a characater "show page"

+- [] Filter Character list page by user.
+- [] Add abilities to the main character model
+- [] Convert non-db models to db-based models
+  - [] Class
+  - [] Dwarf

 - [] Add unstyled listing page elements, reusable for "My character sheets"
   - [] Each character sheet listed will only contain viewing (non-edit mode) option
   - [] Add "My character sheets" navigation element to user-specific unstyled listing page